Ergodic-risk Criterion for Stochastically Stabilizing Policy Optimization: The Algorithm

 \begin{proposition} Under Assumptions \ref{assmp:stability}, \ref{assmp:noise}, \ref{asmp:Q-H-full-row-rank}, and \ref{asmp:slater}, \Cref{algo} converges to an $\epsilon$-solution of max-min optimization \cref{eq:min-max-problem} in $\mathcal{O}(\ln(\ln(\epsilon))/\epsilon^2)$ steps. \end{proposition} \begin{proof} \Cref{prop:Lagrangian} and the initialization in \Cref{algo} ensure that the premise of \cite[Theorem 4.3]{talebi_policy_2023} is satisfied.
 Also, $G$ is the Riemannian quasi-Newton direction and the update on $K$ is known as the Hewer's algorithm which is proved to converge at a quadratic rate, as discussed in detail in \cite[Remark 5]{talebi_policy_2023}.
 And therefore, the inner loop terminates very fast in $\ln(\ln(\epsilon))$ steps and essentially returns an $\epsilon$ accurate estimate of $K^*(\lambda_m)$.
 Furthermore, the outer loop is expected to take $\mathcal{O}(1/\epsilon^2)$ steps to obtain $\epsilon$ error on the functional $L(K^*(\lambda), \lambda)$ following standard primal-dual guarantees \cite{nedic_subgradient_2009}.
 Thus, assuming that Assumptions \ref{assmp:noise}, \ref{assmp:stability}, \ref{asmp:Q-H-full-row-rank}, and \ref{asmp:slater} hold, \Cref{algo} obtains an $\epsilon$ accurate solution to problem \cref{eq:optimization-reform} in $\mathcal{O}(\ln(\ln(\epsilon))/\epsilon^2)$ steps. \end{proof}

 Instead of employing quasi-Newton updates for the inner-loop in \Cref{algo}, one could opt for pure gradient descent updates; however, this approach would lead to a slower convergence rate.
 We could similarly notice that the premises of Theorem 1 in \cite{talebi_data-driven_2023} are also satisfied using properties in \Cref{prop:Lagrangian}.
 Then, as a special case of \cite[Theorem 1]{talebi_data-driven_2023} where we have accurate gradient information $\nabla L_\lambda(K)$, and constants $\gamma, s$ and $s_0$ approach zero, we obtain the linear convergence of gradient descent to the unique global minimizer $K^*(\lambda)$.
 The inner loop then only utilizes the gradient information $\nabla_K L_\lambda(K)$, however, it takes $\mathcal{O}(\ln(\epsilon))$ steps to complete.
+Finally, combining either of these algorithms with gradient estimates obtained from input-output data \cite{fazel_global_2018,talebi_policy_2024} seamlessly provides data-driven algorithms for ergodic risk control with end-to-end sample complexity, that is left to the reader.